rodoch/Ansa.Extensions/README.md

 Prepends a properly-formed HTTP protocol (http://) to a string if none is present already.

+### IEnumerable

+#### `IEnumerable<T>.ToDataTable()`

+Converts a generic IEnumerable to a DataTable object.
+Very useful when using arrays or lists as part of SqlBulkCopy operations.

 ### Email

 A variety of methods useful in programmatically constructing an HTML e-mail are provided.
 These methods are best understood by viewing the source code.
 Most of these e-mail-specific methods were also taken from the [StackExchange.Exceptional](https://github.com/NickCraver/StackExchange.Exceptional) repo.

+### SimpleTimer

+This class is mere syntatic sugar, simply implementing the standard C# Stopwatch class with an IDisposable interface.
+The timer is stopped on disposal, making the syntax a little more elegant.